isomerpages/moe-hougangsec/_quick-links/For Parents/Sec 3 Subject Combination Matters (For Sec 2, 2023).md

 description: ""
 third_nav_title: For Parents
 ---
-**Sec 2 subject combination parent engagement slides for 3 Express and 3 Normal Academic / Normal Technical.**
+**Parent engagement on subject combination for 3 Express and 3 Normal Academic / Normal Technical.**